anneal¶

 How It Works¶

-- Start with initial solution at high temperature
+- Start at high temperature with initial solution

-- Generate random neighbor
+- Pick a random neighbor

-- Reduce temperature: T = T × cooling
+- Cool down: T ← T × cooling_rate

 Tips¶